impeterk/astro-mail/README.md

 ### ❗ Know issues

+#### MJML

 - Generate on save seems to not be working properly on windows.
 - Saving partials only does not trigger rebuild of the template
   - expected: the `partials/` folder is not _watched_ by the compiler
   - Just save the template you are importing the partial to
   - For multiple templates, restarting the server works --> NOT Ideal #sad

+#### JS

+- Sending email templates not implemented yet
+- Need to figure out, location for files and when to render them
+  - maybe separate command ?

 ## 🚀 ✉️ Project Structure